kamilnecas/Check-URLs/README.md

 ## Output
 * Result is saved into txt file named "urls_output.txt".
-* Summary report includes validated overview of accessible and non-accessible URLs and their total counts.
+* Report includes validated overview of accessible and non-accessible URLs and their total counts.